awsdocs/aws-config-developer-guide/doc_source/iamrole-permissions.md

 ### IAM Role Policy for KMS Key<a name="iam-role-policies-S3-kms-key"></a>

-The following example policy grants AWS Config permissions to use KMS\-based encryption on new objects for S3 bucket delivery:
+The following example policy grants AWS Config permission to use KMS\-based encryption on new objects for S3 bucket delivery:

 ```
 {